Vinayak-innovator24/Blogging-website/README.md

 # Blogging-website

-### This is a website which is protected by authentication system which uses sessions and cookies using Passport.js.
+<p> This is a website which is protected by authentication system which uses sessions and cookies using Passport.js.
 Here, users can create, edit as well as completely remove a post depending on their need.
-This website has five subsections:
+This website has five subsections: </p>

 ## Features
     1. User Registeration
     2. User Authentication & Authorization
-    3.
+    3. Compose/ Edit/ Delete POST

 ## Pages
     1. Home
     2. About us